qcrao/nicer-code-block-copy/README.md

 # Nicer Code Block Copy for Roam Research

-A Roam Research plugin that adds enhanced copy functionality to both inline code snippets and code blocks.
+A Roam Research plugin that adds enhanced copy functionality to both inline code snippets, code blocks, and highlighted text.

 ## Features

 - Adds copy buttons to code blocks in Roam Research
-- For inline code, buttons appear only when you hover over the code (reduced visual clutter)
+- For inline code and highlighted text, buttons appear only when you hover over the text (reduced visual clutter)
-- Shows visual feedback when code is copied (changes to a checkmark)
+- Shows visual feedback when content is copied (changes to a checkmark)
 - Clean, minimal interface that doesn't distract from your notes

 ## Installation